jsaj/Multi_DES/README.rst

 How it works?
 --------------

-The MDS-CPDP, considering the nature of cross-project defect prediction, is centered on a few key steps, such as:
+The Multi-DES, considering the nature of cross-project defect prediction, is centered on a few key steps, such as:

 1. **Overproduction**, based on the training set, n models are generated using a series of parameters: dynamic selection techniques, base classifiers and sizes of pool of classifiers
-2. **Selection**, consists of defining a competent predictive model by training set to classify the test data.
+2. **Best configuration selection**, consists of defining a competent predictive model by training set to classify the test data.
-3. **Model Evaluating**, model evaluation process with performance evaluation metrics.
+3. **Prediction**, model evaluation process with performance evaluation metrics.

 * Performance evaluation metrics
      1. *F1-score*
      2. *Area under the curve ROC (ROC-AUC)*
      3. *False Alarm Probability (PF)*

 Results are stored in CSV files.
-It is worth mentioning that the MDS-CPDP does not carry out an additional evaluation of the results.
+It is worth mentioning that the Multi-DES does not carry out an additional evaluation of the results.
 So this needs to be created by external scripts; this approach only performs the generation of results using different experimental setups.

 Requirements:
 -------------

-MDS-CPDP has been tested to work with Python 3.5 or greater.
+Multi-DES has been tested to work with Python 3.5 or greater.
 The requirements are:

 * scipy(>=1.4.1)
 * numpy(>=1.21.6)